spirylics/web2app/README.md

 ## Features

-web2app creates an application lifecycle to generate applications for each platforms taking care of boring business.
+web2app is based on maven lifecycle to generate applications for each platforms taking care of boring business.

 * setup: Install node cordova locally - comfort test of new version and multiproject management